YoItsYong/billboard-200-pipeline/README.md

 docker compose up
 ```

 Your Mage instance should now be live on `localhost:6789`.
-Using the Mage UI, drag and drop the Service Account Key JSON file into the Mage project folder.
+Before moving on, using your IDE, copy the Service Account Key JSON file into `mage/bb200-project` and replace the path found in the `io_config.yaml` file within Mage.

 ### Install Google Cloud CLI
 Within the Mage UI, click on the `Terminal` button on the side menu as shown below.